 Research Study Enrollment

 The Center supports ongoing research studies in dystonia.
-Download the attached letter (PDF) if you have a patient with X-linked dystonia parkinsonism (XDP) or another form of dystonia who might be interested in participating.
+If you have a patient with X-linked dystonia-parkinsonism (XDP) or another form of dystonia who might be interested in participating please contact our Program Manager and Genetic Counselor, Trisha Multhaupt-Buell, by email at DystoniaResearch@partners.org or share our brochure linked below.

-We do not give results as part of the research study.
-If a research participant has symptoms for which clinical genetic testing is recommended, the genetic counselor who works on our research study staff can help facilitate that.
-Please share our IRB-approved study brochure with your patients.
-Brochure (PDF)
+Please note: We do not give results as part of the research study.
+If a research participant has symptoms for which clinical genetic testing is recommended, Trisha Multhaupt-Buell, MS, CGC, can help facilitate that.

 The Center for XDP supports training opportunities at Mass General or in the Philippines for clinicians interested in learning about the care and treatment of XDP and other forms of dystonia.
 For more information, please contact Amy Alessi, PhD at email@example.com.